ryanmundy/code-challenge/readme.md

 ### To Run the app

+1. Download and install [Node.js](https://nodejs.org).
+Install a version >= 8.0.0.
+Along with Node.js, NPM will be installed which you need for step 4.
-1. Clone the app from [Bitbucket](https://bitbucket.org/twentyfirst/code-challenge)
+2. Clone the app from [Bitbucket](https://bitbucket.org/twentyfirst/code-challenge)
-2. Open the app in your favorite code editor.
+3. Open the app in your favorite code editor.
 We recommend [VS Code](https://code.visualstudio.com/).
 If you don't like to use an IDE, you can run the following commands from a command line.
 Just make your checkout directory the working directory.
-3. Run `npm install` to install express.js which is used to run the demo server
+4. Run `npm install` to install express.js which is used to run the demo server
-4. Run the app in the IDE or run `npm start` manually.
+5. Run the app in the IDE or run `npm start` manually.
 This will start the server which serves up the static files in the /public directory.
-5. Navigate to http://localhost:3000 to see the app running.
+6. Navigate to http://localhost:3000 to see the app running.

 ### Implement the following features: